 The atomic number, denoted by the symbol Z, is the cornerstone for determining the number of electrons in an atom.
 The atomic number represents the number of protons found in the nucleus of an atom.
 This number is unique for each element and is the defining characteristic that distinguishes one element from another.

-That's why, if you know the atomic number of an element, you automatically know the number of electrons in a neutral atom of that element. - Carbon (C) has an atomic number of 6, so a neutral carbon atom has 6 electrons.
-For instance:
+Because of this, if you know the atomic number of an element, you automatically know the number of electrons in a neutral atom of that element.
+But for instance:

 2. Dealing with Ions: Adjusting for Charge